Carbon Risk Real Estate Monitor (CRREM)

 CRREM offers a comprehensive framework focused on carbon risk exposure and potential strategies to reduce this risk, and include the elements needed to undertake scenario analysis.
-As such it can be used to comply with large-scale initiatives such as the Recommendations of the Task Force on Climate-related Financial Disclosures and the EU Taxonomy for sustainable activities.
+As such it can be used to comply with large-scale initiatives such as the Task Force on Climate-related Financial Disclosures and the EU Taxonomy for sustainable activities.

-GRESB supports CRREM as one of its research consortium members, which includes the IIÖ Institute for Real Estate Economics, the University of Alicante, Ulster University, and TIAS Business School.
+GRESB supports CRREM as one of its consortium members, which includes the IIÖ Institute for Real Estate Economics, the University of Alicante, Ulster University, and TIAS Business School.